mcarleio/website/content/authors/me/_index.md

 # Display name
 title: Marcel Carlé

-# Username (this should match the folder name)
-authors:
-- me

 # Is this the primary user of the site?
 superuser: true

-# Role/position
+# Role/position/tagline
 role: Software Developer

-# Organizations/Affiliations
+# Organizations/Affiliations to show in About widget
 organizations:
-- name: Panasonic Ltd
+- name: Panasonic Europe Ltd
   url: "https://panasonic.com"

 # Short bio (displayed in user profile at end of posts)
-bio: My developing interests include cloud computing, DDD, event sourcing and serverless architectures.
+bio: My developing interests include cloud computing, DDD, event sourcing, and serverless architectures.

+# Interests to show in About widget
 interests:
 - Badminton
-- Home Automation
-- Development
+- Cloud & Serverless
 - CI/CD
+- Java User Groups
+- Conferences
-- Cloud & Serverless
+- Reading
+- Scuba Diving

+# Education to show in About widget
 education:
   courses:
   - course: M.Sc. in Computer Science